solid-contrib/solid-tutorial-angular/chapter2.md

 To see this in action we use the `nowOrWhenFetched` function of the fetcher to get data from  Pod.

-Before we can do this we must determine the location from the query string or from a default as follows:
+Before we can do this we must determine the location from the query string or from a default as follows, using the angularJS search function:

 ```javascript
     var storageURI = 'https://clip.databox.me/Public/.clip/Public/test';